 And this should not happen.
 Remember!
 It’s not your duty to tip in Croatia or anywhere else in the world – it’s a way to say thank you for a job well done.

 If you’re tipping when the job is not actually well done – or if you tip too much for the quality offered, then you’re simply ensuring that next time you visit, the quality of service will be the same or lower.
-So please, don’t tip unless you really think the person you are tipping deserves it.

 And this brings us to what is probably the most important question to be asked and the main reason why you are here: